elvira123-hub/Animation_1D_SE_Morse/README.md

 1 - Packages

-First, let's run the cell below to import all the packages that you will need.
+First, import all the packages that you will need.

     numpy is the fundamental package for scientific computing with Python. matplotlib is a famous library to plot graphs in Python.